Stopping Big Gas

 Big Gas corporations in Australia are undermining the renewable transition for their own profits, while communities face the fallout.

-We can’t just turn off gas overnight — don’t we need gas until we have enough renewable energy to turn it off?
+Don’t we need new gas until we have enough renewable energy to turn it off?

 Right now, Greenpeace is working to take on the biggest polluters and stop new coal, oil and gas projects in Australia.
 We’re holding corporations and governments to account, taking direct action and investigating and exposing them.